krmgns/uuid/README.md

 The `generate()` method of;

 - `Uuid\Uuid` class uses 16-length random bytes.
-- `Uuid\DateUuid` class uses 12-length random bytes and 4-length bytes of UTC date as prefix.
+- `Uuid\DateUuid` class uses 12-length random bytes and 4-length bytes of UTC date as prefix, and generated values are sortable up to 8th hex character.
-- `Uuid\DateTimeUuid` class uses 10-length random bytes and 6-length bytes of UTC date/time as prefix.
+- `Uuid\DateTimeUuid` class uses 10-length random bytes and 6-length bytes of UTC date/time as prefix, and generated values are sortable up to 12th hex character.

 Besides these UUIDs are sortable, they can be used for some sort of jobs like folder exploration (say, where we are working with a image cropping service).